anspress/anspress/readme.txt

 * reCaptcha
 * Dynamic text avatar

 AnsPress is frequently updated and more features are added based on feedback from our users.
 This means you are welcome to give us feedback and suggestions as to what you would like to see or need in the plugin.
-Visit our Github project https://github.com/anspress/anspress  or visit our community https://anspress.net/questions/  to get the updates.
+Visit our Github project https://github.com/anspress/anspress  or visit our community https://anspress.net/questions/ to get updates and leave feedback.

 **Page Shortcodes**

-Use this shortcode in base to AnsPress work properly `[anspress]`
+Use this shortcode in our base for AnsPress to work properly `[anspress]`

 == Installation ==

-Read full documentation here https://anspress.net/resources/
+Read the full documentation here https://anspress.net/resources/

 == Frequently Asked Questions ==

-Read full FAQ here https://anspress.net/resources/faq/
+Read the full FAQ here https://anspress.net/resources/faq/

 == Screenshots ==